- Learning to Fly in MFL

 What will the current performance grade be based on and what does it mean?

-The current performance grade will be in the range 1-9, reflecting the new GCSE This link explains the new grading system.
 A target minimum grade for each student will be determined at the start of the Autumn Term.
 They will have the opportunity to review their progress at termly intervals in consultation with their teacher and to set personal targets.
 The grade given at the end of the year will be influenced by the end of year exam but will also take into account work over the year.
 It is an indication of the grade the student might expect to get at the end of the course if she continues to work as she has in Y10.

 What should my daughter do if she feels she is struggling in the subject?